Dev ToolbarBuilt-in AppsInspector

 Source injection reads the original file from disk before transforming, so both SSR and client builds produce identical data-vdt-source values.
 This prevents React hydration mismatches in SSR frameworks.

-Configuring the editor
+Configuring the Editor

 By default, launch-editor auto-detects the running editor (WebStorm, VS Code, etc.) from the OS process list.